-Peter Cheston of Alvares & Marsal, quoted in the article CRO Is Newest Acronym In Corporate Lexicon by Mark Lewis (2002) Forbes.com
+Peter Cheston of Alvares & Marsal, quoted in Lewis, Mark, "CRO is Newest Acronym in Corporate Lexicon" (2002) Forbes.com.

-In their article on the General Publishing case (footnote 20) Bob Thornton and David Murray noted that the existing Chief Executive Officer in that situation (Jack Stoddart) "was willing to work with the CRO and defer to the CRO for certain decisions, while continuing to provide the ... [group of companies] with industry-specific experience."
+In Murray, David and Thornton, Robert, "Keeping the Wolves at Bay: Lessons Learned from General Publishing" (The Canadian Institute Conference materials - Insolvency Law and Practice - 16 and 17 January 2003), it was noted that the existing chief executive officer in that situation (Jack Stoddart) "was willing to work with the CRO and defer to the CRO for certain decisions, while continuing to provide the ... [group of companies] with industry-specific experience".

-It may be that the lender thinks the management is just no longer up to the challenges facing them or, worse, the lender may actively distrust the management.
+&lt;sup>38 It may be that the lender thinks the management is just no longer up to the challenges facing them or, worse, the lender may actively distrust the management.